Security-Onion-Solutions/securityonion-docs/alerts.rst

 .. image:: images/soc-toggle-advanced.png
   :target: _images/soc-toggle-advanced.png

 If you enable this option, then the interface will show more advanced features similar to :ref:`dashboards` and :ref:`hunt`.
-These advanced features are only enabled temporarily so if you navigate away from the page and then return to the page, it will be back to its default view.
+These advanced features are only enabled temporarily so if you navigate away from the page and then return to the page, it will default back to its simplified view.

 The ``Acknowledged`` and ``Escalated`` toggles control what alerts are displayed: